chef/automate/components/docs-chef-io/content/automate/reports.md

 ### Dates in Compliance Reports

-The dashboard shows the results of all scans with end times on the _currently selected day_.
+The dashboard shows the results of all scans that have been ingested with an end time in the last 24 hours, relative to the automate machine's timezone.
-The currently selected day, as highlighted in the search bar, bases itself on timestamps in Coordinated Universal Time (UTC).
+Similarly, API users should expect to receive results for reports ingested in the last 24 hours unless they specify an end time using the filters.

 A historical view is provided through the trend graph, which can be adjusted to show a 10 day, month, 3 month, or year overview.